dereksonderegger/444/docs/38_Databases.md

 2. No Local Storage.
 Because the data lives on the database, I don't have to occupy gigabytes of space on my laptop to hold an out-of-date copy of the data.
 3. Database actions are atomic.
 Whenever I update the database, the action either happens or it doesn't and the database should never be left in an inconsistent state.
 This extremely important when processing financial transactions, for example.

 Fortunately, reading information from a database instead of an in-memory table won't change our current work flow and superficially the change is trivial.
 However, the impact can be quite profound in the timeliness and re-usability of our work.

+The great people at Rstudio have created a [great website](https://db.rstudio.com/overview/) for using databases using their `dbplyr` package.

 However, the package `dbplyr` is really only intended for *reading* from the data base and does not support *writing* to the data base.

 ## Tutorial Set-Up